 During this time, I’ve been giving Jamie a lot of hard time and stuff and then I’m sitting here.
 My wife and I joined a sports complex with the kids.
 I’ve had three knee surgeries.
 I’ve been through all this.
 Never the Achilles but I’m giving Jamie some updates on what you’re probably going to go through, which I’m probably right on most of it.
 I wanted to play in this wiffleball league that’s coming up and I’ll get ready to sign up.

 The big players in the business are our sellers, mostly they raise capital and then they go out and buy.
-Click To Tweet
+Share on XI don’t want you to get hurt but if you do, I’ll be there for you.

 As we wrap up, Andy, why don’t you let people know how they can reach out to you, contact you and go from there if they’re interested in your fund or just in general?